kubenow/helm-charts/kubenow/pachyderm/README.md

 How to install the chart
 ------------------------

 You should install the chart specifying each parameter using the `--set key=value[,key=value]` argument to helm install.
+Please consult the `values.yaml` file for more information regarding the parameters.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart: